damianjoakes/Server-Pack/README.md

 ### Known Bugs
 - Biome Blend causes weird graphical glitches.
 If some blocks are invisible and chunks are see through then disable biome blend.
+*Apparently [this](https://modrinth.com/mod/rubidium-aether-chunk-fix-1.19.4/version/0.6.4-dev-8.28.23) fixes it.
+Drop this in your mods folder after install.
+This is client side so don't worry about server incompatibilities.*